Encapsule-Annex/jsgraph/README.md

 - Core breadth and depth-first traversal algorithms now support termination allowing for derived code to operate efficiently on large in-memory structures.
 - Request/response object style API with helpful diagnostic error messages.
 Implementation does not throw or use exceptions.
 - Implementation backed by [470 tests and Travis CI](https://travis-ci.org/Encapsule/jsgraph).

+## Release v0.5 highlights

+v0.5 is a collection of breaking changes to the library intended to better align it with the evolving coding style I'm using in my other Node.js libraries (many of which derive from jsgraph).
+And, to integrate a number of long overdue performance enhancements and test enhancements.

+- Clients of v0.4 jsgraph will need to make
+- v0.5 API is not backwards compatible.
+Upgrade port from v0.4 should be simple however.
+- No more exceptions.
+Functions/methods that might reasonably fail now return an error/result response object.
+- Breadth-first visit and search algorithms have been coalesced into the new function export `breadthFirstTraverse`.
+- Depth-first visit and search algorithms have been coalesced into the new function export `depthFirstTraverse`.
+- All visitor interface methods are now required to return a Boolean flag that indicates if the traversal should continue or terminate.
+- Significant investment in error handling and reporting to improve developer experience and simplify diagnosis of production failures.
+- ~300 new tests added for v0.5 release.
+- Update the docs.

 ## API Overview